Blake-Madden/i18n-check/README.md

 [input]: The folder to analyze.

 --enable: Which checks to perform.
 Can be any combination of:
-  all:                 Perform all checks (the default).
+  all:                 Perform all i18n checks (the default).
+                       This does not include code formatting checks.
   suspectL10NString:   Check for translatable strings that shouldn't be
                        (e.g., numbers, keywords, printf commands).
   suspectL10NUsage:    Check for translatable strings being used in internal contexts